Parameterizing Path Partitions: Neighborhood Diversity and Vertex Cover Parameterizations

-It is worth mentioning that the time consumption of the proposed algorithms is at worst double-exponential in the parameter (more precisely, ignoring lower-order terms, the growth is like $\left(2^{2.5 d}\right)^{2^d}$), while the space consumption is rather single-exponential, like $2^d$.
-In practice, however, the number of shortest path equivalence classes of a graph (that determines that number of variables of the derived ILP) need not be exponential in the neighborhood diversity, which would immediately improve the running time estimates for the proposed algorithm.
+It is worth mentioning that by Theorem~\ref{thm:ILP}, the time consumption of the proposed algorithms is at worst double-exponential in the parameter: ignoring lower-order terms, the growth is $\Oh\left(2^{2.5 d\cdot 2^d}\right)$, while the space consumption is rather single-exponential, $\Oh(2^d)$.
+In certain cases, however, the number of induced/shortest path equivalence classes of a graph (that determines that number of variables of the derived ILP) need not be exponential in the neighborhood diversity, which would immediately improve the running time estimates for the proposed algorithm.
 Nonetheless, it would be interesting to give better parameterized algorithms for these path partitioning problems.

-Moreover, using the mentioned estimates of Lampis~\cite{lampis2012algorithmic}, we can immediately infer the following results, where the dependence on the parameter is even worse than that for neighborhood diversity.
+Moreover, using the mentioned estimate of Lampis~\cite[Lemma 2]{lampis2012algorithmic} that a graph with vertex cover number $k$ has neighborhood diversity at most $2^k+k$, we can immediately infer the following result, where the dependence on the parameter is even worse than that for neighborhood diversity.

 \begin{corollary} \textsc{USPP} and \textsc{UIPP} are \FPT when parameterized by vertex cover number. \end{corollary}